Atdhe Mazari

-Atdhe Mazari (born 2 June 2001) is an Albanian professional footballer who plays as a Midfielder for Shkëndija.
+Atdhe Mazari (born 2 June 2001) is a professional footballer who plays as a winger for Shkëndija, on loan from Varaždin.
+Born in Macedonia, he represented Albania at the under-17 international level.

 Club career

 Varaždin

-In January 2025, Mazari joined Varaždin of the Croatian First League.
+In January 2025, Mazari joined Varaždin of the Croatian League.

-Shkëndija
+Loan at Shkëndija

-On the 20 August 2025 he was loaned to Shkëndija of the Macedonian First Football League.
+On 20 August 2025, he was loaned to Shkëndija of the Macedonian First Football League.

+International career

+On 18 October 2017, Mazari was granted Albanian citizenship, which made him eligible to represent Albania at international level and to be selected for the youth national teams.
+In the same period, he featured for the Albania U17 during the 2018 UEFA European Under-17 Championship qualification campaign.